Megafunk/MassSample/README.md

 <a name="mass-pm-gp-ms"></a>
 #### 6.2.4 `MassSpawner`
 A highly configurable actor type that can spawn specific entities where you want.
+There are two ways of choosing locations built in, one that uses an Environmental Query System asset and one that uses a ZoneGraph tag-based query.
+This appears to be intended for things that spawn all at once initially like NPCs,trees etc, rather than dynamicly spawned things like projectiles, for example.

 <a name="mass-pm-gp-ma"></a>
 #### 6.2.5 `MassActors`
 A bridge between the general UE5 actor framework and Mass.
-A type of fragment that turns entities into "Agents" that can exchange data in either direction (or both).
+A type of fragment that turns entities into "Agents" that can exchange data in either direction (or both ways).

 <a name="mass-pm-gp-ml"></a>
 #### 6.2.6 `MassLOD`
 LOD Processors that can manage different kinds of levels of detail, from rendering to ticking at different rates based on fragment settings.
+They are used in visualization and replication currently as well.

 <a name="mass-pm-gp-mre"></a>
 #### 6.2.7 `MassReplication`